Paul Revere may have failed without the help of these 12 everyday people

 The men at Charlestown, having seen the lantern, were ready to receive Revere at the shore and had a horse waiting for him.

 John Larkin, a deacon of the Congregational Church, supplied Revere with Brown Beauty, one of the fastest horses in Charlestown and the pride of the Larkin family.
 Her speed came in handy early on in his journey.
 Soon after departing, he was chased by two soldiers who were left behind by Brown Beauty.

 Thanks to the help of his friends, Revere was finally off to warn the countryside.
 Along the way, he encountered some men who aided him greatly.
 He crossed paths with two doctors at different points – Samuel Prescott and Martin Herrick – and they volunteered to become riders themselves.
 Both men were used to riding the countryside at night and could plausibly excuse their late night trips under the guise of their profession.

 Without the help of everyday people, Paul Revere never would have made it out of Boston.
-And if it was a lone Paul Revere riding through the countryside knocking on individual farmhouse doors himself, much of the countryside would have been made aware far too late.
+And if he rode through the countryside alone knocking on individual farmhouse doors himself, much of the countryside would have been made aware far too late.

 The Ride of Paul Revere serves as a fascinating reminder that history isn't just made by great men.
-Our own ancestors, regardless of their historical fame, are worthy of being viewed as agents of historical change.
+Our ancestors, regardless of their historical fame, are worthy of being viewed as agents of historical change.
 You can discover more about Revere, his life and escapades in the many articles included in the PERiodical Source Index.

 The main source for this article is David Hackett-Fischer's meticulously researched Paul Revere's Ride.
 It's an amazing work of history that is a must-read for anyone interested in exploring colonial America.